You don’t need me to tell you that the past couple of years have been.. different.

-Either way, you have more control than you think.
-We’ve been conditioned to get a job, launch a business, or find some other way of earning money – and fit the rest of our lives around that.
+A radical rethink about what we’re working towards, what we’re building our businesses for.
+We’ve been conditioned to get a job, launch a business, or find some other way of earning money – and then fit the rest of our lives around that.

-But what if we turn that upside down?
-What if we start by designing a life we’d love – and then consider how to fund it?
+But what if we turn that paradigm upside down?
+What if you design a life you love – and then consider how to support that?
+What if you design your work or your business so it gives you the lifestyle you long for?

 So what would your ideal life look like?